 With English and Filipino as its official languages and a rapidly growing tech industry, the Philippines is a popular place for US companies to hire contractors, especially for customer support positions in tech.
-What are the best ways to pay contractors in the Philippines, without incurring expensive exchange fees for your company or your team members?
-We examined some of the most common methods, with pros and cons for each:
+After finding qualified workers to hire, companies often find that paying foreign contractors can be complicated.
+What are the best ways to pay international independent contractors in the Philippines, without incurring expensive exchange fees for your company or your team members?

 1. SWIFT bank transfers 🏛

 SWIFT (Society for Worldwide Interbank Financial Telecommunications), a network used by financial institutions worldwide, is a common way to send international payments.
 A SWIFT transfer enables you to securely transfer funds from your company’s bank to your contractor’s bank.

 - Pros: SWIFT is secure and widely used by banks.